blanklob/helium/README.md

 shopify theme init -u https://github.com/idbakkasse/helium.git
 ```

+> Pro tip: click the `Use this template` button above to start from a fresh repositry.

-Then lunch the development server on the `helium` folder
+Then lunch the development server on `localhost:9292`

 ```shell
 shopify theme serve